Joseph-Sameh-0/monitoring-a-containerized-url-shortener-webservice-3/README.md

 ---

 ## 📝 Short Project Description
 A modern, reliable, and secure web application enabling users to shorten URLs, manage their links, and view real-time analytics.
-Designed with scalability and user experience in mind, this URL shortener is ideal for anyone looking to simplify link sharing and track engagement.
-Features comprehensive monitoring with Prometheus and Grafana, supporting both monolithic and microservices architectures.
+Designed with scalability and user experience in mind, this URL shortener uses a microservices architecture and features comprehensive monitoring with Prometheus and Grafana.